MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/node-howto-e2e.md

 az webapp config hostname add --hostname <DOMAIN>
 ```

+> [!NOTE]
-**Note:** The command will not work until the DNS changes have propagated.
+> The command will not work until the DNS changes have propagated.

 Open a browser and navigate to your custom domain to see that it now resolves to your deployed app on Azure.